dkorbelainen/dotfiles/README.md

   * To use the wallpaper included in this repository, copy the image to your `~/Pictures` directory.
   * After running the `stow` command, you may need to **log out and log back in** to see the changes.

+### A Note on KDE Plasma

+It's challenging to share all KDE settings perfectly.
+I recommend you configure some aspects manually, such as:

+   * System Settings
+   * Panel configuration
+   * System tray